karmab/openshaft/OPENSHIFT.md

-Sample files can be found in the [openshift directory](https://github.com/karmab/openshaft/tree/master/openshift) Note all the commands are associated to a previously created project called *openshaft*
+Sample deployment configs can be found in the [openshift directory](https://github.com/karmab/openshaft/tree/master/openshift)

+Note that all the commands are associated to a previously created project called *openshaft*

 ## IMAGES

-images for every component need to be pushed to internal registry. the existing playbooks can upload to openshift, if the following variables are defined (*registry_ip* is optional) :
+images for every component need to be pushed to internal registry.

+The existing playbooks get uploaded to openshift when the following variables are defined (*registry_ip* is optional) :

 ```
 openshift_domain: openshaft-apps.karmalabs.local